rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 [Spicy Lobster][spicy_lobster] is a pixel-style, tactical 2D shooter with a fishy theme.

-This month the base functionality of round scoring and map transitions have been implemented.
+This month the base functionalities of round scoring and map transitions have been implemented.
 New weapons such as the Blunderbuss, Periscope, and Machine Gun are ready for fish on fish combat.

 Jumpy is now featuring corpse physics and a "ragdoll" button to send your Fish [flopping about][jumpy_ragdoll].